 The Whiting School of Engineering is a diverse and inclusive community that values:

 The JHU Roadmap on Diversity and Inclusion was drafted in early 2016 to capture the university’s priorities and ambitions, and to state in explicit and concrete terms its institutional commitments in this area.
-The document was revised with input from the university community in forums, meetings, emails, and conversations, and approved by the university board of trustees in October 2016.
+The document was revised with input from the university community in forums, meetings, emails, and conversations, and approved by the university's Board of Trustees in October 2016.

-Across the University, Johns Hopkins students, postdocs, and trainees have founded a vast range of affinity groups and committees concerned with diversity, to bring individuals with similar backgrounds, cultures, interests and ambitions together in community or common purpose.
-These groups have helped the divisions—and our institution—foster diversity, whether through advocacy, programming or other endeavors.
+Across the University, Johns Hopkins students, postdocs, and trainees have founded a vast range of affinity groups and committees concerned with diversity that bring together individuals with similar backgrounds, cultures, interests, and ambitions in community or common purpose.
+These groups have helped the divisions—and our institution—foster diversity, whether through advocacy, programming, or other endeavors.